 What are proteomes?

-UniProt provides 'proteome' sets of proteins thought to be expressed by organisms whose genomes have been completely sequenced.
+UniProt provides proteome sets of proteins whose genomes have been completely sequenced.

 What is a proteome?

-A proteome is the entire set of proteins expressed by a specific organism.
+A proteome is the set of proteins thought to be expressed by an organism.
 The majority of the UniProt proteomes are based on the translation of a completely sequenced genome, and will normally include sequences that derive from extra-chromosomal elements such as plasmids or organellar genomes in organisms where these occur.
 Some proteomes may also include protein sequences based on high quality cDNAs that cannot be mapped to the current genome assembly due to sequencing errors or gaps.
 These are only included in the proteome following manual review of the supporting evidence, including careful analysis of homologous sequences from closely related organisms.

 What is the curation status of UniProt proteomes?